Netflix's 'Indian Matchmaking' Is The Talk Of India — And Not In A Good Way

 Men would ask her to make up her mind based on a short first meeting.
 One highly-educated man asked her if she was a virgin.
 Another, whom she was briefly engaged to, would get angry if she called him by his name because he considered it disrespectful.

 "I had three or four panic attacks," Doval says.
-"Every ring of the phone used to make the bottom of my stomach fall out thinking, 'oh my god, is it the boy's family calling to ask [if I've made a decision.]"
+"Every ring of the phone used to make the bottom of my stomach fall out thinking, 'Oh my god, is it the boy's family calling to ask [if I've made a decision.]"

 The Dark Origins Of Arranged Marriage